30th Street Station: 20th century

-The Chicago architectural firm of Graham, Anderson, Probst and White, the successor to D.H.
-Burnham & Company, designed the structure, originally known as Pennsylvania Station–30th Street in accord with the naming style of other Pennsylvania Stations.
+Construction on 30th Street Station began in 1927 and the station opened in 1933, starting with two platform tracks.
+Graham, Anderson, Probst and White, the Chicago-based firm that succeeded D.H.
+Burnham & Company, designed the structure, originally known as Pennsylvania Station–30th Street in accord with the naming style of other Pennsylvania stations.
 Its design was influenced by the Northeast Corridor electrification that allowed trains to pass beneath the station without exposing passengers to soot as steam engines of earlier times had.
 The station had a number of innovative features, including a pneumatic tube system, an electronic intercom, and a reinforced roof with space for small aircraft to land, and contained a mortuary, a chapel and more than 3,000 square feet of hospital space.

-Construction began in 1927 and the station opened in 1933, starting with two platform tracks.
 The vast waiting room is faced with travertine and the coffered ceiling is painted gold, red and cream.
-The building's exterior has columned porte-cocheres on the west and east facade, and shows a balance between classical and modern architectural styles.
+The building's exterior has columned porte-cocheres on the west and east facades, and shows a balance between classical and modern architectural styles.

-Until 1958, 30th Street Station was one of two major intercity stations in Philadelphia, the other being the Baltimore & Ohio Railroad's station on Chestnut Street.
-However, when the B&O ended all service north of Baltimore in 1958, 30th Street became the major intercity terminal in the Delaware Valley.
+Due in part to the Great Depression and World War II, the Broad Street station remained open until 1952.
+Until 1958, 30th Street Station was one of two major intercity stations in Philadelphia; the other was the Baltimore and Ohio Railroad's station on Chestnut Street.
+However, Baltimore and Ohio Railroad ended all service north of Baltimore in 1958, making 30th Street the major intercity terminal in the Delaware Valley metropolitan region.

+Solari board

-In the 1970s, Amtrak installed a Solari board (by Solari di Udine) in the main waiting room to display train departure information.
-On November 30, 2018, officials announced that the board — by then, the railroad's last remaining Solari device — would be replaced with a digital board.
+In the 1970s, Amtrak installed a Solari board by Solari di Udine in the main waiting room to display train departure information.
+On November 30, 2018, officials announced that the board—by then, the railroad's last remaining Solari device—would be replaced with a digital board.
 A minor public outcry followed, and within days, Rep. Brendan Boyle urged Amtrak CEO Richard H. Anderson to reconsider.
 In January 2019, Amtrak sent the board to the Railroad Museum of Pennsylvania in Strasburg, reserving the right to reclaim it if it could be worked into the station's planned renovation.
 On February 28, 2019, the new digital board began operation.
-The Museum placed the Solari board on static display in July 2019; after the renovatation it will return as a design element.
+The Museum placed the Solari board on static display in July 2019; after the renovation it will return as a design element.

-Ben Franklin Station proposal
+21st century

-In 2005, Philadelphia-based Pew Charitable Trust asked Amtrak to change the name of 30th Street Station to "Ben Franklin Station" as part of the celebration of Ben Franklin's 300th birthday in January 2006.
+In 2005, Philadelphia-based Pew Charitable Trust asked Amtrak to change the name of 30th Street Station to "Ben Franklin Station" in honor of Benjamin Franklin and as part of the celebration of Franklin's 300th birthday in January 2006.
 The cost of replacing signs at the station was estimated at $3 million.

-In January, Philadelphia Mayor John Street threw his support behind the name change, but others had mixed reactions to the proposal.
+In January 2005, John F. Street, then the mayor of Philadelphia, announced his support for the name change, but others had mixed reactions to the proposal.
 Pennsylvania Governor Ed Rendell, a former mayor of Philadelphia, was lukewarm, while Amtrak officials worried that a "Ben" station could be confused with its other three "Penn" stations.
 On January 25, 2006, Pew abandoned the campaign, giving no reason.